George540/Bak3DEngine/README.md

 Special thanks to...

-1. [Joe de Vries](http://joeydevries.com/#home) for his ebook ["Lean OpenGL"](https://learnopengl.com/About) for teaching me graphics when I was just a student.
+1. [Joe de Vries](http://joeydevries.com/#home) for his ebook ["Learn OpenGL"](https://learnopengl.com/About) for teaching me graphics when I was just a student.
 I initially made this project as a learning tool from his guide for one of my assignments.
 To attribute his work properly, here is [Joe's twitter](https://twitter.com/JoeyDeVriez.) as well.
 The code provided on this ebook is licensed under the [CC BY 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.
 Proper attribution was given as well as any direct reference of his work in my code.
 This work is non-commercial.

 2. The cool experts at [Graphics Programming](https://discord.gg/DStdQSaN) discord server for answering my basic or even obscur questions when I needed help understanding something that was bothering me for days.